assemble/assemble/README.md

 ### .layouts

-Returns an object with all the parsed layouts by their name.
-Internally uses the resolved layout filepaths from `options.layouts` to read in and store any layouts not already stored.
+Returns an object with all the parsed layouts by name.
+Internally uses the resolved layout filepaths from `options.layouts` to read in and cache any layouts not already cached.

 **Example**